 - Students are allowed to choose one book NOT on the RU list each term.*

 - Students in all grades may count books that they have had read to them, outside of school.* (Books read to students in school do not qualify for RU.)

 - Students may read books from the RU list at their grade level, one grade level below their level, or at any level above their grade level.

-- Students may read a book for credit but not during the same school year.*
+- Students may re-read a book for credit, but not during the same school year.*